 3000 level Physics (PHYS) OR Astronomy and Astrophysics (ASTR) courses

-units from completion of the following course(s):
+A maximum of 0 units may come from completion of courses from the following list: